-Dagenham's Zouma charged by RSPCA
+Zouma restored to Dagenham squad

 Last month, the younger Zouma apologised and said he regretted his involvement in the video.

+But both he and Kurt have now been charged by the RSPCA under the 2006 Animal Welfare Act.

-"Dagenham & Redbridge FC maintain their position in that the club continues to condemn all animal cruelty," the National League club's statement added.
+"Dagenham & Redbridge FC maintain their position in that the club continues to condemn all animal cruelty," their statement added.

 After the video appeared, the RSPCA removed two cats from Kurt's home and began liaising with Essex Police about the incident.